TWO ARTISTS * Robert W. Vanderhorst - Surrealist Painter * Nash the Slash (1948-2014) Musician, Composer

 WHISPERS BENEATH THE STONE

 Rocks hover and drift above the shoreline and water is draped like a silk ribbon over the skeleton of an old white pine.
-An unusual seagull takes flight as history begins to whisper from the granite shield below.
+An unusual seagull takes flight as history whispers from the granite shield below.

 VIEW FROM THE GALLERY - Part One